History of Georgia (U.S. state): European exploration

-English fur traders from the Province of Carolina first encountered the Creek people in 1690.
-The English established a fort at Ocmulgee.
+English fur traders from the Province of Carolina first encountered the Creek people in 1690.The English established a fort at Ocmulgee.
 There they traded iron tools, guns, cloth, and rum for deerskins and Indian slaves, captured by warring tribes in regular raids.

 British colony

 The conflict between Spain and England over control of Georgia began in earnest in about 1670, when the English colony of South Carolina was founded just north of the missionary provinces of Guale and Mocama, part of Spanish Florida.
 Guale and Mocama, today part of Georgia, lay between Carolina's capital, Charles Town, and Spanish Florida's capital, San Agustín.
 They were subjected to repeated military invasions by English and Spanish colonists.

 The English destroyed the Spanish mission system in Georgia by 1704.
 The coast of future Georgia was occupied by British-allied Yamasee American Indians until they were decimated in the Yamasee War of 1715–1717, by South Carolina colonists and Indian allies.
 The surviving Yamasee fled to Spanish Florida, leaving the coast of Georgia depopulated.
 This enabled formation of a new British colony.
 A few defeated Yamasee remained and later became known as the Yamacraw.

-English settlement began in the early 1730s after James Oglethorpe, a Member of Parliament, proposed that the area be colonized with the "worthy poor" of England, to provide an alternative to the overcrowded debtors' prisons of the period.
+An early settlement effort was launched in 1717 by Sir Robert Montgomery, who proposed founding the Margravate of Azilia between the Altamaha and Savannah Rivers.
+Despite some successful fundraising, the proposed colony was never established and Montgomery's grant reverted to the crown by 1729.
+Proper English settlement began in the early 1730s after James Oglethorpe, a Member of Parliament, proposed that the area be colonized with the "worthy poor" of England, to provide an alternative to the overcrowded debtors' prisons of the period.
 Oglethorpe and other English philanthropists secured a royal charter as the Trustees of the colony of Georgia on June 9, 1732.
 The misconception of Georgia's having been founded as a debtor or penal colony persists because numerous English convicts were later sentenced to transportation to Georgia as punishment, with the idea that they would provide labor.
 With the motto, "Not for ourselves, but for others," the Trustees selected colonists for Georgia.

 Oglethorpe and the Trustees formulated a contract, multi-tiered plan for the settlement of Georgia (see the Oglethorpe Plan).
 The plan framed a system of "agrarian equality" designed to support and perpetuate an economy based on family farming and to prevent the social disintegration they associated with unregulated urbanization.
 Land ownership was limited to 50 acres, a grant that included a town lot, a garden plot near town, and a 45 acre farm.
 Self-supporting colonists were able to obtain larger grants, but such grants were structured in 50 acre increments tied to "headrights", that is, the number of indentured servants for whom the grantee paid transportation to the colony.
 Survivors who completed their term of indenture (to pay for the transportation and associated costs), would be granted a parcel of land of their own.
 No person was permitted to acquire additional land through purchase or inheritance.